The Big Picture…

 Attempt to Restore Resources

 This, to me, is a little misleading.
-We are not talking about the impacts of trying to restore lost resource.
+We are not talking about trying to restore lost resource during the service – for example adding replacement employees.
 Rather Lintula et al refer to the negative actions an impacted actor may take due to a perceived loss of resource in the other party.
-This may lead to a secondary value co-destruction for one or more parties
+This may lead to a secondary value co-destruction for one or more parties.

 Lintula point to a consumer that orders from an online food delivery service.
 And that delivery is late.
 The consumer experiences loss of resources (time, perhaps money etc).
 In response, the consumer publicly complains on Twitter etc. Now the service may suffer secondary loss, such as reputation.